k9mail/k9mail.app/_documentation/settings/account.md

 ### Outgoing server

-Please see the section [Configuring the outgoing server](/documentation/accounts/add#configuring-the-outgoing-server) on the page [Setting up an email account](/documentation/accounts/add) for the available settings.
+Please see the section [Configuring the outgoing server](/documentation/accounts/add#configuring-the-outgoing-server) on the page [Add account](/documentation/accounts/add) for the available settings.

 ## Folders